< Back to Resources

 3. Strengthen your training

 “Providing continual learning opportunities to level up skills is critical for developing technician’s adept at managing evolving and emerging technologies,” says George Campbell, who as Director of Technical Services oversees technical training for CCS.
+“Improving these skills on a regular basis can have a significant impact on asset uptime, customer experience, and overall operations costs.”

 Improving these skills on a regular basis can have a significant impact on asset uptime, customer experience, and overall operations costs.
 George Campbell, Director of Technical Services at City US